Organization of the faculty

 Master’s degree or Diploma)

-• Make an appointment via E-Mail promotion@bio.lmu.de or via
+• Make an appointment via e-mail promotion@bio.lmu.de or via

 phone 089 2180 74120

 • 1.
-CV
+Curriculum Vitae

 • 2.
-Certificates for Bachelor and Master studies, diploma studies, doctoral preliminary examination or state examination in the original
+Certificates for Bachelor and Master studies, diploma studies, doctoral preliminary examination or state examination in original

 • 4.
-Supervisor's declaration of consent with circulation proposal: Doctoral supervisor letter of submission
+Supervisor's declaration of consent with circulation proposal: Doctoral supervisor letter of submission (DOCX, 20 KB)(German language)

-• 5. declaration in lieu of an oath: declaration of independence
+• 5. declaration in lieu of an oath (use of AI): affidavit (PDF, 64 KB)

-• 6. declaration of previous doctoral attempts: declaration
+• 6. declaration of previous doctoral attempts: declaration (PDF, 45 KB)

 • 7. official certificate of good conduct or employment contract (end of contract not more than 3 months ago)

-• 8. certificate of enrollment
+• 8. certificate of enrollment (proof of at least 2 semesters of matriculation)

 Habilitationsordnung